18 Best Places to Visit in California During Winter

 Cliffside in San Diego, California

 Alternatively, if you plan to come in January through March, whale watching should definitely be on your bucket list.
-San Diego is also a great spot to observe the aforementioned gray whale migration- you can either just observe from shore or go on a whale watching tour, like this one or this one
+San Diego is also a great spot to observe the aforementioned gray whale migration.
+You can either just observe from shore or go on a whale watching tour, like this one or this one

-How to Get to San Diego: The city is a breeze to get to, with the San Diego International Airport conveniently located right in the city.
+It’s thankfully a breeze to get to, with the San Diego International Airport conveniently located right in the city limits.

 Recommended by Maria of San Diego Explorer